kantorset/mexrust/README.md

 # MexRust

-MexRust is a proof of concept library demonstrating the generating of Mex functions.
+MexRust is a proof of concept library demonstrating the generation of Mex functions (for interfacing with MATLAB / Octave) from rust.
 This was developed by extending https://github.com/nclack/mexrs which provided a very minimal example but did not have functionality to actually pass data from Matlab or Octave into rust.
 This was developed partly as a project for a relatively inexperienced rust user to experiment with rust and the rust FFI so caveat emptor.

 ## Usage

 ### lib.rs
 MEX functions are basically just plugins for MATLAB.
 More precisely, they are just shared object libraries with a special entry point for MATLAB/Octave named ```mexFunction``` any shared object library linked against ```libmex``` or ```liboctave``` with a ```mexFunction``` symbol and the correct file extension can be called as a mex function.
-For this rust/mex example we just create a rust dylib and put the rust code we want to call from MATLAB/Octave in an ```extern "C"``` function call ```mexFunction```.
+For this rust/mex example we just create a rust dylib and put the rust code we want to call from MATLAB/Octave in an ```extern "C"``` function called ```mexFunction```.
 The unsafe code interacting with the MATLAB API is in the ```mex_rust``` module and called through the ```MexInterface``` struct.
 Here is an example mexFunction that does nothing particularly useful other than demonstrating passing data back and forth between rust and matlab with rather pointless computations done in rust.

 ```rust
 #![allow(non_camel_case_types)]